Is Probate Needed to Sell a House?

 The short answer to this question is that it depends on how the house was owned.
 We look at the reasons why Probate may or may not be needed, what Probate actually is and some of the benefits and drawbacks of selling a house when Probate is needed.

 Roughly one in 10 properties on the market in the UK is a Probate sale.
 This data came from a survey carried out by Move With Us estate agents in 2015.
 This means you have a very good chance of either being involved in a Probate sale or a Probate purchase at some point in your life.

-The term 'Probate' refers to an official legal document which is sometimes called a Grant of Probate) is an official document that is usually issued to the Executors named in the Will or, if there is no Will, the closest family members, and it confirms their authority to administer the Estate.
+The term 'Probate' refers to an official legal document which is sometimes needed to wind up the affairs of a deceased person.
+This document will be issued either to the Executors named in the Will or, if there is no Will, the closest family members, and it confirms their authority to administer the Estate.
 The document is called a Grant of Probate if there is a Will or a Grant of Letters of Administration if there isn't.
 The process of obtaining the Grant and using it to administer the Estate is commonly referred to as Probate.